Monday, July 19, 2021

 He’s the biggest liar in Washington.
 You can’t believe a word he says.
 He reminds me of an old fisherman I used to know who got such a reputation for stretching the truth that he bought a pair of scales and insisted on weighing every fish in the presence of witnesses.
 One day a baby was born next door, and the doctor borrowed the scales to weigh the newborn.
 It weighed forty-seven pounds.
 [1]

-This was another tale from Abe Lincoln, Storyteller.
+This was another Lincoln tale from the archives of Abraham Lincoln, Storyteller.

 Mac